AllStarLink/Allmon3/README.md

 ## Configuring Apache

 ### Basic Application Configuration
-For best results, Apache should be configure according to these directions not based on historical configurations from Allmon3, Supermon, etc. These directions are for Debian-based systems.
+For best results, Apache should be configured according to these directions not based on historical configurations from Allmon2, Supermon, etc. These directions are for Debian-based systems.
 Due to widely varying web server configurations, the Debian package of allmon3 does not (yet?) try to enable itself within the webserver configuration.
+Notably, use of HTTP/2 and PHP-FPM is **strongly** encouraged.

 1. If Apache2 is already installed, remove any Apache configuration for mod_php: